About the Pennsylvania Commission on Latino Affairs

 She has recently retired from the Bethlehem Area School District where she served for 37 years as a teacher, counselor, school social worker and administrator.
 She held the position of supervisor of minority affairs, governmental programs and grants for the last 18 years.
 Mrs. Cintrón has always been active in community organizations such as the Hispanic Center LV formally the Council of Spanish Speaking Organizations, Community Services for Children – Head Start, Northampton County Children and Youth, the Puerto Rican Cultural Organization, Northampton County Interim Board of Health, Neighborhood Health Centers of the Lehigh Valley (FQHC), and Puerto Rican Beneficial Society.
 She was the recipient of the United Way of the Lehigh Valley Lifetime Service Award, Lehigh University Lamp and Learning Award, Northampton County Community College award for Distinguished Service to the Community, the National Coalition of Title I Parents VIP Award for Exemplary Service to Title I Children, Bethlehem Partnership for a Healthy Community Recognition for Outstanding Support to the Partnership, and the Puerto Rican Beneficial Society award for Dedicated Community Service.

-Luz B. Colon epitomizes integrity, hard work and passion for service in every detail of Community Service for the last 15 years for the City of Philadelphia in various city council roles.
+Luz B. Colon epitomizes integrity, hard work and passion for service in every detail of Community Service for the last 15 years for the City of Philadelphia and the State of Pennsylvania in various Governmental roles.

 Luz grew up in North Philadelphia, in the Kensington section, the very same community in where her roots were planted and continues to serve.
-Luz’s cultural background and focus on community collaboration has led her to a number of volunteer opportunities and community leadership roles.
-For the last 8 years, Luz has worked under Councilman William K. Greenlee where she works as a Community Liaison.
-Her position has allowed her to service her constituent’s needs and bridge the gap between city council and the community.
-Luz also has had the pleasure to work for other city council members such as the former Councilman Angel L. Ortiz and current Councilwoman, Blondell Reynolds Brown.
+Luz’s cultural background and focus on community collaboration has led her to a number of volunteer opportunities and community and government leadership roles.

-As a Latina, Luz represents the Latino Community and she assumes personal responsibility to bring forth and showcase what the Latino community is doing in a positive light.
-She is a current member of the National Conference of Puerto Rican Women (NACOPRW).
-She’s also dedicated 15 years as a committee chairperson for the 20th Ward and 10th Division.
-And in 2014, Luz was invited to sit on the Philadelphia Fight Advisory Board.
+As a Latina, she represents the Latino Community and Luz assumes personal responsibility to bring forth and showcase what the Latino community is doing in a positive light here in Philadelphia and Pennsylvania.
+She is a current member of the National Conference of Puerto Rican Woman (NACOPRW).
+She’s also dedicated 15 years as a committee person for the 20th Ward and 10th Division.
+And in 2014, Luz was invited to sit on the Philadelphia Fight Advisory Board, the largest HIV/AIDS comprehensive medical care organization in the Philadelphia area.
+She is also on the Latino Advisory Committee for Visit Philly.

 Sonny Concepcion Sr.